Be Prepared for Winter

 By Charles “Ebbie” Alfree III, Director of Advancement

-Although winter officially began on December 21st, and we had a small snowstorm in November…the beginning of the new year is the start of our coldest and snowiest weather of the year.
+Although winter officially began on December 21st, the beginning of the new year is the start of our coldest and snowiest weather of the year.
 With that said, it is important for seniors to prepare and ensure they are ready for the season.

 According to Winter Care Tips for Seniors by Angelo Antoline of Elkhorn Valley Rehabilitation Hospital, following these seven safety tips can make the winter an easier time for older adults:

 - Since seniors are at a greater risk of developing hypothermia, it’s important for them to stay warm.
 Older adults should keep their indoor temperature above 65 degrees.
 Warning signs of hypothermia include shivering, cold and pale or ashy skin, sudden confusion, slowed breathing and heart rate, or abnormal fatigue.
 If someone you know is experiencing these symptoms, call 911.

 - Older adults need to take caution when walking outside in snow and ice to avoid falling.
 Keep your senior family members and friends safe by shoveling their steps and walk/driveways.
 If a fall should occur, immediately seek professional assistance.

 - With many people not going out as often in the winter, it does help to reduce falls and catch winter illnesses.
 However, it can also cause wintertime depression.
 If you notice a loved one is feeling down or sad, visit and call the person.
 It’s important to not just check on the person but to also plan activities.